MikroBitti: Mainstream shift

 Later, when the magazine grew more popular, its orientation and style became more mainstream.
-During the middle 2000s the magazine has branded itself more as a technology than a computer magazine.
-One of the latest moves was the complete removal of games section, and putting the remaining few game reviews and news among other hardware tests and news sections.
-For gamers this was unfortunate, because MikroBitti had always given large support to unusual games and independent publishers.
-The game section returned in the December issue, but the number of games reviewed is significantly lower than before.
-All the changes were related to the magazine HIFI and MikroBitti merging.
+In the mid-2000s the magazine branded itself more as a technology than a computer magazine.
+One of the latest moves was the complete removal of the games section, and putting the remaining few game reviews and news among other hardware tests and news sections.
+For gamers this was unfortunate, because MikroBitti had always offered significant support to unusual games and independent publishers.
+The game section returned in the December issue, but the number of games reviewed was significantly lower than before.
+All these changes were related to the merger of HIFI and MikroBitti magazines.

-When Talentum bought the magazine in 2015, the new publisher changed the focus back on computers.
-In his first editorial, Editor-in-chief Mikko Torikka promised that the newly relaunched Mikrobitti won't write about grass cutters and razors unless someone programs one to play Rick Astley's Never Gonna Give You Up.
+When Talentum bought the magazine in 2015, the new publisher changed the focus back to computers.
+In his first editorial, editor-in-chief Mikko Torikka promised that the newly relaunched Mikrobitti would not write about lawnmowers and razors unless somebody programmed one to play Rick Astley's "Never Gonna Give You Up".
 (Soon one of the readers really made a shaver to play the song.)